Terms and Conditions

 Additional services supplied, such as housekeeping, are offered on a ‘first-come, first-served’ basis at the prevailing market rate.
 Where additional services are procured from a reciprocating service provider, the T&Cs revert to those of the supplier.

-In the event of a problem or complaint, the Hirer should phone the Agent immediately on arrival.
-It is imperative that the Agent can see the reason for the complaint before any remedial action is taken.
+In the event of a problem or complaint, the Hirer should phone the Agent within 24 hours of arrival so that remedial action can be taken.
 If an engineer is requested and the engineer can find no problem, the call-out cost will be passed on to the Hirer.
 No complaints can be considered where the Agent has not been given an opportunity to investigate the complaint and endeavour to put matters right during the occupation.
 If the complaint cannot be resolved, it can be referred at any time, by either side, to the independent arbitration service, the ombudsman of the English Association of Self Catering Operators (EASCO).